corda/corda/docs/source/initialmarginagreement.rst

     - Agree on the results of these steps
     - Calculate the initial margin
     - Agree on the calculation of the above with the other party
-    - In practise, pay (or receive) this margin (omitted for the sake of complexity for this example)
+    - In practice, pay (or receive) this margin (omitted for the sake of complexity for this example)

 Running the app